 We welcome links to Ofcom's website, and there is no need to ask our permission first.

-As to the use of Crown owned material, please refer to HMSO website.
+For the use of Crown-owned material, please refer to the National Archives website.

-Any enquiries regarding the material on this website should be addressed to firstname.lastname@example.org by email or letter to Ofcom, 2a Southwark Bridge Road, London SE1 9HA. © Ofcom copyright 2006-16.
+Any enquiries regarding the material on this website should be addressed by letter to Ofcom, 2a Southwark Bridge Road, London SE1 9HA.

 The Re-use of Public Sector Information Regulations 2015 provide an entitlement to re-use information made available by public sector bodies.
 They are designed to allow the public to make use of that information, where appropriate.

-Ofcom is committed to making information available for reuse.
+Ofcom is committed to making information available for re-use.
 Where possible we will proactively publish information on our website, to enable members of the public to understand our work and use information we produce.
-Our Publication Scheme sets out the sort of information we publish or is available upon request.

 We also publish responses to Freedom of Information requests online.